synthyverse/synthyverse/README.md

 Welcome to the synthyverse!

-The most extensive ecosystem for synthetic data generation and evaluation in Python.
+An extensive ecosystem for synthetic data generation and evaluation in Python.

 _The synthyverse is a work in progress.
 Please provide any suggestions through a GitHub Issue._